liquinlab/elm-smile/docs/coding/overview.md

 called the [design file](/coding/timeline#the-design-file-user-design-js) (located at `src/user/design.js`).
 This file is where you configure the timeline for your experiment, including which phases are included and the order in which they appear.
-In addition the design is used to specify randomization across conditions, preloading of content, and other important features of your experiment.
+In addition, the design is used to specify randomization across conditions, preloading of content, and other important features of your experiment.